sunpy/sunraster/irispy_requirements.md

 # IRISpy Requirements
 ------------------------

-This document is to be used to define what functionalities are required and/or desired in IRISpy.
+This document is a draft of required/desired functionalities for IRISpy.

 ## IRISRaster Object